wsldankers/bijson/README.md

 Keys must be encoded in UTF-8.
 Entries are sorted by the hash value of their respective keys, then the length of their keys, then the keys themselves.
-This way entries can be looked up quickly using weighted bisection.
-If weighted bisection takes too many steps, fall back to normal bisection.
+This way entries can be looked up using weighted bisection, with performance very similar to hash tables.

+If weighted bisection takes too many steps (>⌈log₂​(n)⌉, with n being the number of key/value pairs in the object), fall back to normal bisection.
+This ensures that lookups finish in O(log n) time.

 Use XXH3_64 if bit 1 is 0, else use XXH3_128.